 - Another way to power a condenser microphone is through a vacuum tube.
 This is an old-school method used to boost the electric signal which is emitted by the mic.

 Among all these methods, using phantom power is best suited for almost every application.
-It provides the fair output for many audio interfaces.
+It provides a fair output for many audio interfaces.

 Make sure that you don’t plug in the microphone if the phantom power is already turned on.
 I hope you have understood how to power a condenser mic.